The EPA has hidden access to information on its website about climate change.

 The American public relies on EPA’s website for detailed and dependable information about critical environmental subjects, including climate change.
 On April 28, 2017, the EPA announced it was updating its website to “reflect the agency’s new direction under President Donald Trump and Administrator Scott Pruitt.”

-This includes information about regulations, policies, and science, with a special focus on “reviewing” information related to climate change.
-Where webpages provide information about EPA rules and programs, benefits or impacts related to climate change is not included.
+This includes EPA’s climate change webpage which previously included information about regulations, policies, and science, with a special focus on “reviewing” information related to climate change.
+Where webpages provide information about EPA rules and programs, benefits or impacts related to climate change are not included.
 In fact, the Environmental Data and Governance Initiative released a study about censorship of climate change information that stated, “of all agencies, the EPA has removed the most climate web content” – leaving the public without a once reliable, comprehensive and up-to-date source of information about a critical and complex subject.

 If you have thoughts about this post or would like to suggest another marker please email us.